-1. Elmasri & Navathe (2017), Fundamentals of Database systems (7^{th} Edition) Addison & Weisely,
+1. Elmasri&Navathe (2017), Fundamentals of Database systems(7th Edition) Addison &Weisely, New Delhi.

-New Delhi.

-2. Abraham Silberschatz, Henry F. Korth, S. Sudarshan(2019), Database System Concepts(7th Edition),

-Tata McGraw Hill, New Delhi
+2. Abraham Silberschatz, Henry F. Korth, S. Sudarshan(2019),Database System Concepts(7th Edition), Tata McGraw Hill, New Delhi

-- 3. Database Design and Relational Theory:Normal Forms and All That Jazz 2nd ed.
-Edition (2019) - 4.
-Vineet Mehan (2019) Implementing RDBMS using Oracle Kindle Edition
+3. Database Design and Relational Theory:Normal Forms and All That Jazz 2nd ed.
+Edition (2019)

+4. Vineet Mehan (2019) Implementing RDBMS using Oracle Kindle Edition

-20AEC201 ENVI RONMENTAL STUDI ES Semester - II 3H - 2C Instruction Hours / week: L: 3 T: 0 P:0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam m: 3 Hours
+B. Com (CA) 2021-2022 21AEC201 ENVIRONMENTAL STUDIES Semester - II 3 H - 2C Instruction Hours / week: L:3 T:0 P:0 Marks: Internal: 40 External: 60 End Semester Exa Total: 100 am: 3 Hours

 - 1. To create the awareness about environmental problems among people. - 2.
 To develop an attitude of concern for the environment. - 3.
-To motivate public to participate in environment protection and improvement.
+To motivate public to participate in environment protection and improvement. - 4.
+To know about biodiversity and the importance of conservation. - 5.
+To be aware of the different pollution that affects the environment. - 6.
+To know about the social issues prevailing in the environment.

 - 1. Master core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - 2.
 Master core concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - 3.
 Appreciate the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - 4.
 Understand the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - 5.
 Apply systems concepts and methodologies to analyze and understand interactions between social and environmental processes. - 6.
 Reflect critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world. - 7.
-Demonstrate proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct high-level work as interdisciplinary scholars and / or practitioners. - UNIT -I: Introduction Environmental Studies & Ecosystems Environment Definition, Scope and importance; Ecosystem, Structure and functions of ecosystem.
+Demonstrate proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct high-level work as interdisciplinary scholars and / or practitioners.

+UNIT -I: Introduction - Environmental Studies & Ecosystems - Environment Definition, Scope and importance; Ecosystem, Structure and functions of ecosystem.
 Energy flow, Food chains and food webs, Ecological succession.
 Classification of ecosystem.
-Forest ecosystem, Grassland Ecosystem, Desert ecosystem, Aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries). - UNIT-II: Natural Resources Renewable And Non-Renewable Resources Natural resources Renewable and Non Renewable resources.
+Forest ecosystem, Grassland Ecosystem, Desert ecosystem, Aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries).

+UNIT-II: Natural Resources - Renewable And Non-Renewable Resources - Natural resources - Renewable and Non - Renewable resources.
 Land resources and land use change, Land degradation, soil erosion and desertification.
-Forest resources Deforestation: Causes and impacts due to mining, dam building on environment, forests, biodiversity and tribal populations.
-Water resources Use and over-exploitation of surface and ground water, floods, droughts, conflicts over water.
+Forest resources - Deforestation: Causes and impacts due to mining, dam building on environment, forests, biodiversity and tribal populations.
+Water resources - Use and over-exploitation of surface and ground water, floods, droughts, conflicts over water.
 Use of alternate energy sources, growing energy needs, case studies.
 Role of an individual in conservation of natural resources.
-Equitable use of resources for sustainable lifestyles. - UNIT- III: Biodiversity And Its Conservation - Levels of biological diversity genetic, species and ecosystem diversity.
+Equitable use of resources for sustainable lifestyles.

+UNIT- III: Biodiversity And Its Conservation - Levels of biological diversity - genetic, species and ecosystem diversity.
 Ecosystem and biodiversity services: Ecological, economic, social, ethical, aesthetic and Informational value.
 Bio-geographical classification of India.
 Biodiversity patterns (global, National and local levels).
 Hot-spots of biodiversity.
 India as a mega-diversity nation.
 Endangered and endemic species of India.
 Threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts.
-Conservation of biodiversity: in-situ and ex-situ conservation of biodiversity. - UNIT- IV: Environmental Pollution - Definition, causes, effects and control measures of Air pollution, Water pollution, Soil pollution, Noise pollution.
+Conservation of biodiversity: in-situ and ex-situ conservation of biodiversity.

+UNIT- IV: Environmental Pollution - Definition, causes, effects and control measures of Air pollution, Water pollution, Soil pollution, Noise pollution.
 Nuclear hazards and human health risks.
 Solid waste management and control measures of urban and industrial wastes.
 Role of an individual in prevention of pollution.
 Case studies.